 UCSB Physics Master’s Program

 Of the students who received a physics master's degree from UCSB, 68% were white.
 This is above average for this degree on the natiowide level.
-In the physics master's program at this school, racial-ethnic minorities make up 21% of degree recipients.
-That is 5% better than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from University of California - Santa Barbara with a master's in physics.

 |Black or African American||0|

 UCSB also has a doctoral program available in physics.
 In 2019, 17 students graduated with a doctor's degree in this field.

 A degree in physics can lead to the following careers.
 Since job numbers and average salaries can vary by geographic location, we have only included the numbers for CA, the home state for University of California - Santa Barbara.

 |Occupation||Jobs in CA||Average Salary in CA|

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.

 - College Factual